Samuel-collab/Team_14_App/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to allow users to rate and observe ratings about a list of parks in Burnaby.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS
 * JavaScript
 * Bootstrap
+* Firebase
+* Font awesome
-* ...
+* Gibhub

 ## Content
 Content of the project folder: